alfredosalzillo/sauron/README.md

     ```yaml
     inputs:
-      - name: PROJECT_NAME
+      - templateName: PROJECT_NAME
         type: question
-        message: What is the project name?
+        message: What is the project templateName?
     ```
 - `choose` ask user to choose between options

     ```yaml
     inputs:
-      - name: PACKAGE_MANAGER
+      - templateName: PACKAGE_MANAGER
         type: choose
         message: What package manager want to use?
         values: